Martinez loving life at Inter amid reported Barca interest

 Argentina striker Martinez scored his 15th goal of the campaign during Inter's 1-1 draw against Atalanta at the weekend.

-The 22-year-old's partnership in attack with Romelu Lukaku has established the Nerazzurri as serious title challengers to Juventus in Serie A.
+The 22 year-old's partnership in attack with Romelu Lukaku has established the Nerazzurri as serious title challenger to Juventus in Serie A.

-His performances have also apparently caught the attention of Barcelona, who are facing up to four months without Luis Suarez, while it has also been claimed Manchester City view Martinez as a suitable long-term heir to their all-time record goalscorer Sergio Aguero.
+His performances have also apparently caught the attention of Barcelona, which is facing up to four months without Luis Suarez, while it has also been claimed Manchester City views Martinez as a suitable long-term heir to its all-time record goalscorer Sergio Aguero.

-"I'm very happy here at Inter, people love me and I love them," Martinez told TyC Sports.

 "I am very calm, I live day to day and I am happy and comfortable here."